fiotran/DailySchedule/introduction-to-angular/view-plan/nice-touch.md

 ```

-Add on click for the delete button
+Add a click event to call the method deleteFromDailyPlan() and passing it the item that the use clicks to the delete button

 **..\daily-planner\src\app\activities\view-plan\view-plan.component.html**